All Episodes

 We end up getting screwed.

-So at twenty-one percent, we're now the in the most competitive range, and especially the low repatriation of trillions potentially from overseas that have been parked that nobody would ever dare, you know, bring back to this country because of the tax policies, it's all good for us.
+And especially the low repatriation of trillions potentially from overseas that have been parked that nobody would ever dare bring back to this country because of the tax policies.

-You have the Washington Post, Washington Times, Fox News, the crime prevention research center.
+You have the Washington Post, Washington Times, Fox News, the Crime Prevention Research Center.

-You know, and I know the media doesn't like the president's idea of allowing qualified teachers, only those that would like to voluntarily car carry firearms with them.
+You know, and I know the media doesn't like the president's idea of allowing qualified teachers.

 Only those that are trained want to do it.

-It's not anybody else with teachers, I think would probably rather teach and not have to worry about these things.
+Teachers, I think, would probably rather teach and not have to worry about these things.

-That's why I prefer my plan, which is full complete security checklist and full evaluation of every school in the country and a threat assessment of every school, then you secure the perimeter, you secure the points of entry, you secure at least have one armed retired police military on every floor and available, if God forbid something happens.
+That's why I prefer my plan, which is full, complete security checklist and full evaluation of every school in the country and a threat assessment of every school.

-Then you have an ID system to let the kids in, and then you have nobody gets in that doesn't belong there.
+Then you have an ID system to let the kids in.

 Anyway, all these different groups, as I look through the information that they put out, there's a lot of good information.

-You know, the media saying if a teacher tried to stop a school shooter with his own gun, it would only create chaos and probably end up killing even more children.
+You know, the media is saying if a teacher tried to stop a school shooter with his own gun, it would only create chaos and probably end up killing even more children.

 I love how they just make these things up.

-Well, there's quite a track record, actually, of armed civilians, in other words, average men and women acting voluntarily, who made the decision to be trained and carry firearms, who have actually foiled mass shooters and save countless lives.
+In other words, average men and women acting voluntarily who made the decision to be trained and carry firearms, who have actually foiled mass shooters and saved countless lives.

-And in no case I could find did any innocent bystander get shot by uh a good guy who was with a gun trying to stop a massacre.
+And in no case I could find did any innocent bystander get shot by a good guy who was with a gun trying to stop a massacre.

 For example, the Washington Post, they had a story in 1997.

-Student eyewitnesses and shooting victims at Pearl High School at the rampage used phrases like unreal, like a horror movie, as they testified Wednesday about seeing Luke Woodham methodically point his deer rifle at them and pull the trigger at least six times.
+Student eyewitnesses and shooting victims at Pearl High School at the Rampage used phrases like unreal, like a horror movie, as they testified Wednesday about seeing Luke Woodham methodically point his deer rifle at them and pull the trigger at least six times.

-Assistant principal, Joel Myrick, heard the initial shot.
+Assistant principal Joel Myrick heard the initial shot.

 I had my pistol sights on him.